fengalin/fengalin-github.io/evaluating_throttling_implementations/README.md

 ## Context

-[`gst-plugin-threadshare`] is a framework and a collection of `GStreamer` plugins which are developped with the Rust programming language and use the [`gstreamer-rs`] bindings to the [`GStreamer`] C-based libraries.
+[`gst-plugin-threadshare`] is a framework and a collection of `GStreamer` elements which are developped with the Rust programming language and use the [`gstreamer-rs`] bindings to the [`GStreamer`] C-based libraries.

-The framework provides an execution evironment that allows plugins to share threads instead of spawning dedicated threads as they would do in the regular `GStreamer` model.
-This approach reduces context switches and system calls, thus lowering CPU load.
+In the regular `GStreamer` model, pipeline elements spawn there own threads to deal with asynchronous processing.
+Most of the time, these threads wait for something to happen which causes multiple overheads.
+The [`gst-plugin-threadshare`] model allows elements to share threads which reduces context switches and system calls, thus lowering CPU load.

 The framework executor uses the crate [`tokio`].
 Until release `0.2.0`, `tokio` featured functions that gave control on the iterations of the executor: